 Tomato sauce uses tomato paste as the main ingredient to make a simple and delicious pasta seasoning.
 But tomato paste alone is not enough.

-Although I must confess (and my Italian family hates when I do), I sometimes add it raw to my cooked pasta, adding a teaspoon or so of olive oil, salt to taste and a lot of grated parmesan cheese.
+Although I must confess (and my Italian family hates when I do), I sometimes add it raw to my cooked pasta, then I add a teaspoon or so of olive oil, salt to taste and a lot of grated parmesan cheese.
 The heat of pasta helps the ingredients merge a bit, not as much as they do when you cook it properly, but enough for me when so-hungry-I-can’t-wait-a-minute-more.

 tomato sauce vs crushed tomatoes

-The tomato sauce out of tomato paste ingredients are basically 5: tomato paste (also called puree or passata), extra-virgin olive oil, garlic, salt, and tomato sauce herbs, usually basil.
+The tomato sauce out of tomato paste ingredients are basically five: tomato paste (also called puree or passata), extra-virgin olive oil, garlic, salt, and tomato sauce herbs, usually basil.
 Sometimes oregano (fresh or dry), and quite often with a touch of chili.

-tomato sauce recipe
+authentic Italian tomato sauce

 homemade tomato sauce with tomato paste